qilimanjaro-tech/qililab/docs/fundamentals/platform.rst

     platform.initial_setup()
     platform.turn_on_instruments()

-Now to run the Rabi sequence, you would need to run this sequence by looping over the gain of the AWG used to create the pi pulse:
+Now to run the Rabi sweep, you would need to run this sequence by looping over the gain of the AWG used to create the pi pulse:

 .. image:: platform_images/rabi.png